chris-gong/gamelift-example-ue4/README.md

+# GameLift Example in UE4

+## About
-# Example project implementing basic features of AWS GameLift in Unreal Engine
+This repository is an example project that implements the basic features of AWS GameLift in Unreal Engine.

 I would highly suggest watching my tutorials on youtube before jumping straight in so that you have a better understanding of GameLift.